GoobyFRS/goobyfrs.github.io/docs/internal/pay-scale/01_assistant.md

 - Customer-focused communication.
 - Attention to detail.
 - Reliability and accountability.
-- Adaptability in fast-changing technical environments.
 - Ability to prioritize and multitask effectively.
 - Team collaboration and professionalism.
 - Initiative and self-directed learning.
 - Documentation and process-oriented thinking.
-- Calm and professional handling of technical issues and customer concerns.

 ## Working Conditions